es2013/readme-generator/stored/README.md

-# README Generator
+# README-Generator
   =================

 ## Description
-the purpose of this project is make your life easier
+The purpose of this project is to generate a professional looking readme file that descripes the installations, languages, contributors associated with your project.
+It is designed to save you some time.
 ## Installation
-install node
+You will need to install node.
+Once it has been successfully installed, you will need the following modules: FS, Path, and Inquirer
 ## License
 None
 ## Languages